No churn cookies and cream ice cream is an amazingly simple dessert that only requires three ingredients!

 Note: This post may contain affiliate links for your convenience.
 You can read my full disclosure policy here.

 I used to be intimidated by homemade ice cream.
-It’s one of those things that you feel like is probably difficult to make.
+It’s one of those things that most people feel like is probably difficult to make.

 I actually think I got this notion from high school science.
 While I never made ice cream in any of my science classes, I knew some of the other classes did.
 But they used a ridiculously large hand-churning contraption that required rock salt, and it just seemed, well, complicated.